-- 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 10). - 2.
-Using the label, calculate the duration of the fumigation and the dosage of pellets or tablets to be applied based upon volume of the building, air and/or commodity temperature and the general tightness of the structure. - 3.
+- A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 11). - 2.
+Using the label, calculate the duration of the fumigation and the dosage of Phostoxin® Prepacs to be applied based upon volume of the building, air and/or commodity temperature and the general tightness of the structure. - 3.
 A fumigation zone must be established as per Section 7, FUMIGATION ZONE REQUIREMENTS. - 4.
-Carefully seal and placard the space to be fumigated and along the fumigation zone perimeter as per Section 9, PLACARDING OF FUMIGATION AREAS. - 5.
-Place trays or sheets of Kraft paper or foil, up to 1 m2 (12 square feet) in area, on the floor throughout the structure to hold Phostoxin® pellets or tablets. - 6.
-Wear appropriate respiratory protection while handling Phostoxin® as per the instructions outlined in Section 6, RESPIRATORY PROTECTION.
-If hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
-Spread Phostoxin® on the sheets at a density no greater than 75 pellets or 30 tablets per 0.1 m2 (square foot).
-This corresponds to slightly more than one-half flask of pellets or tablets per 1 m2 sheet.
-Check to see that the Phostoxin® has not piled up and that it is spread out evenly to minimize contact between the individual pellets or tablets.

-- 7. Doors leading to the fumigated space should be closed, sealed, locked and placarded with warning signs. - 8.
+Carefully seal and placard the space to be fumigated and along the fumigation zone perimeter as per Section 10, PLACARDING OF FUMIGATION AREAS. - 5.
+Wear appropriate respiratory protection while handling Phostoxin® as per the instructions outlined in Section 6, RESPIRATORY PROTECTION. - 6.
+Apply the Prepacs throughout the area to be treated.
+The Prepacs are usually applied to the floor; however, they may be laid atop the commodity or other suitable surface.
+Although the Tablet Prepacs may be applied with either side up, it is generally recommended that they be mounted with the rounded fleece portion down on the flat surface since this will allow for optimum contact with air.
+Take care that the Prepacs are not allowed to pile up so as to restrict access of air to the porous fleece.
+Do not apply Prepacs in areas where they may be contacted by liquid water from condensate, leaking pipes, rain, etc. - Doors leading to the fumigated space should be closed, sealed, locked and placarded with warning signs. - 8.
 The fumigation period usually lasts from 3 to 5 days depending upon the temperature.
 Periodically monitor hydrogen phosphide gas levels at several locations along the fumigation zone perimeter (i.e., according to a schedule made by the licensed/certified applicator as per site characteristics and environmental conditions).
-If at any time the person monitoring hydrogen phosphide levels detects hydrogen phosphide concentrations greater than 0.1 ppm, the area MUST immediately be cleared of all individuals who are not wearing respiratory protection as outlined in Section 6, and the fumigation zone must be extended until the hydrogen phosphide levels are at or below 0.1 ppm along the perimeter and warning signs relocated to reflect the new fumigation zone perimeter.
+If at any time the person monitoring hydrogen phosphide gas levels detects hydrogen phosphide gas concentrations greater than 0.1 ppm, the area MUST immediately be cleared of all individuals who are not wearing respiratory protection as outlined in Section 6, and the fumigation zone must be extended until the hydrogen phosphide gas levels are at or below 0.1 ppm along the perimeter and warning signs relocated to reflect the new fumigation zone perimeter.
 Refer to the sections on FUMIGATION ZONE REQUIREMENTS and PLACARDING OF FUMIGATION AREAS for detailed instructions. - 9.
 Upon completion of the exposure period, windows, doors, vents, etc., should be opened and the fumigated structure allowed to aerate.
-Do not enter the structure without appropriate respiratory protection until the hydrogen phosphide concentration is at or below 0.1 ppm in the structure.
-If entry into the fumigation zone is required, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm MUST be worn until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
+Do not enter the structure without appropriate respiratory protection until the hydrogen phosphide gas concentration is at or below 0.1 ppm in the structure.
+If entry into the fumigation zone is required, appropriate respiratory protection OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm MUST be worn until the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
 When required, gas concentration readings may be taken using low level detector tubes or electronic metering devices to ensure safety of personnel who enter the fumigated site and the fumigation zone.
 Refer to the section on RESPIRATORY PROTECTION and APPLICATOR AND WORKER EXPOSURE. - 10.
-Collect the spent Phostoxin® dust and dispose of it, with or without further deactivation, following directions given under Section 14, DISPOSAL. - 11.
-Remove fumigation warning placards when the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
-(See Section 9, PLACARDING OF FUMIGATION AREAS).
+Collect the spent Phostoxin® Prepacs for disposal, with or without further deactivation, following directions given under Section 15, DISPOSAL.

+11. Remove fumigation warning placards when the fumigated site has been aerated and the hydrogen phosphide gas level is at or below 0.1 ppm in the fumigated site and the fumigation zone (see Section 10, PLACARDING OF FUMIGATION AREAS).